grillbaer/parkranger/README.md

 [![https://youtu.be/etx8T3zsTiQ](media/parkranger-demo-thumb.jpg)](https://youtu.be/etx8T3zsTiQ)

-Feel free to use this project as a base for your own projects ON YOUR OWN RISK!
+Feel free to use this project as a base for your own projects AT YOUR OWN RISK!

 ## Hardware